Don Lapre: Legal charges and arrest

-According to a June 15, 2011, Associated Press article, Lapre was indicted by a federal grand jury in Phoenix, Arizona, on June 8, 2011, on accusations of running a nationwide scheme to sell worthless Internet businesses.
-Federal prosecutors accused Lapre of bilking more than 220,000 victims out of nearly $52 million.
+According to a June 15, 2011, Associated Press article, Lapre was indicted by a federal grand jury in Phoenix, Arizona, on June 8, 2011, on accusations of running a nationwide scheme to sell "worthless" internet businesses.
+Lapre allegedly employed deceptive tactics, such as fabricating earnings potential (e.g., claims of $50,000 monthly income from home-based operations), using scripted testimonials from paid actors, and creating false documentation like "sales kits" and bonus incentives that never materialized.
+To conceal the operation, he funneled proceeds through a network of shell companies and bank accounts under aliases, including United Marketing Group, LLC, and others controlled by family members.
+Federal prosecutors demonstrated these practices built on a pattern of prior deceptive conduct, accusing Lapre of bilking more than 226,000 victims out of nearly $52 million.
 He was charged with 41 counts of conspiracy, mail fraud, wire fraud, promotional money laundering, and transactional money laundering.
-A federal judge issued a bench warrant for Lapre on June 22, 2011, after he failed to appear at his arraignment.
+A federal judge, Magistrate Judge Lawrence O. Anderson, issued on June 22, 2011, a bench warrant for Lapre after he failed to appear at his arraignment.
+At a subsequent detention hearing, U.S. District Judge Susan R. Bolton ordered Lapre detained without bond, determining he posed a flight risk and economic danger to the community given the fraud's scale and his history of evading authorities.